jmmaguigad/Php-Related-Projects/pdfcreator/README.md

 PDF CREATOR
-* Creates pdf and send to e-mail
+* Creates pdf using FPDF
-* FPDF and mail function was used in this small project
+* This is a part of pdf creation and send to e-mail script that i've done in a project.